MicrosoftDocs/xamarin-communitytoolkit/docs/objectmodel/asyncvaluecommand.md

 title: "Xamarin Community Toolkit AsyncValueCommand"
 author: brminnick
 ms.author: bramin
-description: "Allows for `ValueTask` to safely be used asynchronously with `ICommand`" ms.date: 11/20/2020
+description: "Enables the ValueTask type to safely be used asynchronously with an ICommand." ms.date: 11/20/2020
 ---

 # Xamarin Community Toolkit AsyncValueCommand

-Allows for `ValueTask` to safely be used asynchronously with `ICommand`.
+Enables the `ValueTask` type to safely be used asynchronously with an `ICommand`.

-If you're new to `ValueTask`, check out this great write-up: [Understanding the Whys, Whats, and Whens of ValueTask ](https://blogs.msdn.microsoft.com/dotnet/2018/11/07/understanding-the-whys-whats-and-whens-of-valuetask?WT.mc_id=mobile-0000-bramin).
+For more information about the `ValueTask` type, see [Understanding the Whys, Whats, and Whens of ValueTask ](https://blogs.msdn.microsoft.com/dotnet/2018/11/07/understanding-the-whys-whats-and-whens-of-valuetask?WT.mc_id=mobile-0000-bramin).

 ## Syntax